-Every patient is different, so effective treatment and long-term resolution of SIBO involves tailoring a treatment plan to you.
+Every patient is different, so treatment and long-term resolution of SIBO involves tailoring a treatment plan to you.
 To get the most out of treatment while expending the least time, effort, and money, it is important to work with a Naturopathic Doctor trained to diagnose and treat SIBO who can monitor you properly.

 Treatment consists of 3 phases: